The Best Way To Deal With Tattoo Pain – The Best and Worst Spots to Get Tattooed

 - The Numb: Well, We are about ½ hour in.
 I guess I am resigned to my fate.

 - This is where you actually go numb during the process.
 Life is good and you can have a conversation during the needle jabbing.

-- The Awakening: What they fuck have I been doing for the past 3.5 hours?
+- The Awakening: What in the world have I been doing for the past 3.5 hours?

 - After sitting for so long you notice that not that much has been done.
-You second guess your ability to ovary the fuck up to finish the tattoo.
+You second guess your ability to ovary the heck up to finish the tattoo.

-- The Retreat: Fuck you.
-Fuck everything.
-Fuck the universe.
+- The Retreat: I hate you.
+I hate everything.
+I hate the universe.
 I want this to end.
 Please kill me.
 I give up.